Kick Sampling: How to Unlock the Secrets of River Insects

 Procedure and Essential Equipment for Kick Sampling

-The kick sampling equipment you need depends on what you’re trying to achieve, and I break this down into two objectives:
+The sampling equipment you need depends on what you’re trying to achieve, and I break this down into two objectives:

 • A quick assessment to guide fly selection while out fishing.